foxlox/GIUDA/README.md

 # GIUDA
 Ask a TGS on behalf of another user without password
+Scenario: you are Local Administrator and there is a logged a User you want to Impersonate!

-Required: Local Administrator and a Domain Admin Logged.
+Required: Local Administrator and a Domain Admin Logged (or Disconnected).
 In this guide the Domain Admin User is CALIPENDULA\fagiolo

 1. ask to GIUDA for a shell as SYSTEM
 2. GIUDA -runaslsass            or